 Compliance with NFPA Standards

-Each of these considerations is examined below.
+Each of these factors is detailed further below.

 Things You Need to Know